ncphillips/truecoders.io/blog.markdown

   url: https://medium.com/@truecodersio
 ---

-We're currently blogging on Medium.
+# Our Blog is on Medium

+We've got some thoughts to share, but we're currently blogging on Medium.
+Medium is a fantastic... well, medium for expressing creative thoughts.
+That's why you'll find us on Medium.
+Check it out below!